Monotones in General Resource Theories: Introduction

-It is called universal because it specifies the combinations of processes in arbitrary fashion.
-Among the many process combinations, there are some that generate higher-order processes.
+Among the many process combinations, there are some that generate higher-order processes \cite{wilson2022mathematical}.
 For instance, one may combine two channels, $f$ and $g$, into a higher-order process that implements the following map of channels to channels:

 The specific higher-order process is a 1-comb in this case and it is indicated by the blue background in the above diagram.
 Universal combination thus naturally leads to many different types of resources.
 Specifically, even if we are interested in the resources in the form of quantum states (processes with trivial input), we will incorporate not just states, but also channels and quantum combs \cite{Chiribella2008} within the same theory.